Military prison: Canada

 The Canadian Forces have one military prison, the Canadian Forces Service Prison and Detention Barracks (CFSPDB) (colloquially known as Club Ed), located at Canadian Forces Base Edmonton.
 Canadian Forces personnel who are convicted by military courts and receive a sentence of 14 days or more are incarcerated at CFSPDB.
 Men, although in the same prison, are kept separate from women.
 The prison is maintained and controlled by the Canadian Forces Military Police, although NCOs from various branches of the Canadian Forces serve at the prison as staff.
 Service personnel who are convicted of less serious offences are considered to be in "detention", and undergo a strict military routine aimed at rehabilitation for their return to regular military service, whereas personnel convicted of more serious offences are considered to be in "prison" and upon completion of their sentence they are released from the military.
 Serious offenders with sentences longer than two years are transferred to the Canadian federal prison system after serving 729 days, to complete their sentence in the civilian prison system, followed by release from the Canadian Forces.
 Any service personnel serving a sentence of 14 days or less are held in local base Military Police Detachment cells at the various Canadian Forces Bases within Canada.

 Israel

 The Israeli military prison of Neve Tzedek (also known as Prison 10 or Detention Base 416) is located near Kfar Yona, inside the Camp Gur military complex, and is used for the detention of military personnel who committed crimes during their service.
-There are also at least two Incarceration facilities run by the Israeli Defence Force, (Etzion Facility, near Gush Etzion and Shomron Facility, in Samaria) used to hold Palestinians prisoners.
+There are also at least two Incarceration facilities run by the Israeli Defence Force, (Etzion Facility, near Gush Etzion and Shomron Facility, in Samaria) used to hold Palestinian prisoners.